 The first record of a settlement called “Haynow” in historical sources dates back to 1272.
-Already in 1288, it was described as civitas (a city) in the documents of the Duke of Legnica Henryk V Gruby.
-Chojnów was granted the full city charter in 1333.
-It was linked with the fact that Duke Bolesława III leased the profits from Chojnów to the inhabitants of Wrocław who in exchange lent him some money.
-At that time, the settlement was transformed into the town.
+Already in 1288, it was described as civitas (a city) in the documents of Duke of Legnica Henryk V Gruby.
+Chojnów was granted full city rights in 1333, when Duke Bolesław III leased the profits from Chojnów to the inhabitants of Wrocław, who in exchange gave the duke a loan.
+At that time, the settlement was fully transformed into an urban centre.